Eczema is not just about physical pain, it’s not just about the dry inflamed patches. It drains you emotionally as well.

 Eczema flares up in the winter season because of decreased humidity levels due to drier and cold winds.
 This results in loss of moisture from the skin and leaves the eczema skin more cracked, dehydrated, and inflamed.
 Do not lose hope.
 There are various effective ways that you can follow to take care of your eczema skin while enjoying the winter blissfully.

-Top 4 factors that trigger eczema during winters
+What factors trigger eczema during winter?

-1. Increased transepidermal water during cold water.
+- Increased transepidermal water during cold water.

-2. Wearing multiple layers of clothes can trigger eczema by blocking airflow and suffocating your skin.
+- Wearing multiple layers of clothes can trigger eczema by blocking airflow and suffocating your skin.

-4. Indoor heating systems evacuate moisture from the air leading to dehydrated skin.
+- Indoor heating systems evacuate moisture from the air leading to dehydrated skin.

 Tips to prevent eczema in winter

-1. Use a fragrance-free body lotion that is enriched with barrier strengthening properties.
+1. Use a fragrance-free body lotion that is enriched with barrier-strengthening properties

-Little extra precaution and care can notch up your atopic skincare regime.
+A little extra precaution and care can notch up your atopic skincare regime.
 One way to hydrate and nourish your body without causing any irritation to your skin is by including a body lotion.

 When you have eczema, moisturization is the most crucial step in your skincare routine.
-But when it comes to managing eczema on your face, you should opt for special formulated creams that are fragrance-free, lightweight, and can be easily absorbed into your skin.
+But when it comes to managing eczema on your face, you should opt for specially formulated creams that are fragrance-free, lightweight, and can be easily absorbed into your skin.

-3. Skip the hot bath as excessive heat dries out the skin.
+3. Skip the hot bath as excessive heat dries out the skin

 Taking a long hot bath during winter feels relaxing.
 However, extremely hot water can strip off the protective lipids from the skin that keep your skin barrier healthy.
 Therefore, try to take a bath in lukewarm water.
 Dry your skin by dabbing a towel instead of rubbing it.

-4. Avoid using harsh ingredients and surfactants in your products.
+4. Avoid using harsh ingredients and surfactants in your products

-Your regular bathing soaps, dishwasher cleaners, shampoos, and detergents, etc can be quite unpleasant to your skin, as they are loaded with harsh surfactants that damage your skin barrier.
+Your regular bathing soaps, dishwasher cleaners, shampoos, detergents, etc can be quite unpleasant to your skin, as they are loaded with harsh surfactants that damage your skin barrier.
 Use of such harsh products traumatizes your eczema-prone skin by stripping away the natural oil from the skin and leading to dryness.

 Thus, it is best to use products that are free from parabens, sulfates, and other harsh ingredients.

-5. Opt for a humidifier to add moisture to the air.
+5. Opt for a humidifier to add moisture to the air

-Hydration is the key to restoring the dryness of eczema-prone during winters.
+Hydration is the key to restoring the dryness of eczema-prone winters.
 Therefore, people with eczema are always advised to moisturize their skin regularly, as their skin gets easily dehydrated due to transepidermal water loss.
 Try to rehydrate your skin twice or thrice a day with lotions and creams that are specially formulated for atopic dermatitis.
-Include given tips in your daily routine to achieve a hydrated and healthy-looking skin.
+Include given tips in your daily routine to achieve hydrated and healthy-looking skin.

 The best way to keep your skin protected and healthy is by including mineral sunscreen in your skincare regimen.
 It helps in protecting your skin from the harsh UVA and UVB rays while keeping your skin healthy.